arstryx/easy-aes/readme.md

 Do not use this for any real and serious tasks, of course.

-Maybe some updates can appear.
+Maybe some updates can appear later.

+Also playable online on my university [home page](https://www.stud.fit.vutbr.cz/~xzakha02/easy-aes/aes.html).

 You can check detailed specifications online, there are many sources.